KatchyPotato/Fragmented/gametitle_proposal.md

 Inspirations & Competition

 Wandersong: The journey of a bard intent on saving the world.
-YOu control your environment with your songs, meeting new people and developing relationships.
+You control your environment with your songs, meeting new people and developing relationships.
 It includes puzzles, platforming, and an engaging story.
 I take an engaging story from this game.

 Wuppo: A story of a small, insignificant creature in a large and vast world.
 After being thrown out of your home, you set out to find a new place to stay, while learning more about the world you’re in.
 I take world building from this game.